WAYS TO ACHIEVE ETTR

 If ETTR is not possible, it is still important to maximize exposure, i.e., to push the histogram as far to the right as possible at base ISO even if not to the right-hand edge.
 Let me emphasize that maximizing exposure means finding an acceptable combination of shutter speed and f-ratio that gives the largest possible exposure, and it does not involve the use of ISO, which is not part of exposure.
 This allows capturing the greatest possible signal with least relative noise and creates the best foundation for the final image.
 If this maximal exposure is not ETTR, then brightening can be added to achieve an image of the desired brightness.
 But first comes the setting of exposure, then comes the brightening.
 Now the question arises: where should this brightening be done: using in-camera ISO or during raw processing or both?

 The answer to this question depends on the "ISO-nature" of the camera.
 With an ISO-invariant camera (one whose read noise does not change with the camera's ISO setting), one could do either: brighten in-camera or during raw processing.
 But there are advantages to doing the latter, that is, "shooting dark" (letting your image remain unbrightened at the base ISO setting) and brightening during raw processing.
 This will typically result in a final image with better IQ and less chance of clipped highlights.
 With an ISO-variant camera (one whose read noise decreases with increased ISO), the benefit is in favor of brightening with added in-camera ISO, which will typically result in less read noise than "shooting dark" and pushing in raw processing.
 This benefit will be noticed primarily in the shadow regions.
 Many cameras are partly-ISO-invariant, becoming ISO-invariant only after reaching a given ISO level, some as low as 200 or 400 (often mis-called ISO-invariant), but more typically at values upwards of 800 or 1600.
 Here there are benefits from increasing ISO in-camera, if needed, up to this level and then effecting any further brightening, if required, during raw processing.
-More on this topic can be found in Endnote 6 on page 2 of Exposure vs. Brightening and you can learn more about the ISO-nature of your camera from sensorgen.info.
+More on this topic can be found in Endnote 5 on page 2 of Exposure vs. Brightening.
+You can learn more about the ISO-nature of your camera from sensorgen.info.

 Various constraints can come into play in determining an optimal (maximal) exposure.
 These include DoF considerations affecting the f-ratio, motion-blur and/or camera-shake considerations affecting shutter speed, allowable blown highlights, and allowable shadow noise.
 Sometimes these constraints are incompatible and cannot all be achieved at once.
 In this case the raw shooter must make compromises.
 The maximal exposure satisfying these compromises while avoiding unwanted over-exposure is the optimal exposure, even if it is not ETTR.
 A shot based on any lesser exposure may be said to be under-exposed.